billionspod/billionspod.github.io/_drafts/2016-10-15-How-To-Subscribe.md

 ---
 layout: post
-title: "3 Times This Podcast Has Already Predicted the God Damn Future"
+title: "How to Subscribe to Let's Make Billions"
-description: "9 Weeks in Let's Make Billions has already predicted the future 3 times"
+description: "A guide on how to subscribe on iOS, Android, Mac or PC"
-tags: [blog posts]
+tags:
-categories: [blog posts]
+categories:
 image:
   feature: predictthefuture.jpg
   credit: